- What is a fleet management software?

 The main goal behind custom software is to help the business generate revenue, provide a valuable service, attract more customers, and make the life of employees easier.

-Often, companies don’t fully understand what they want from a custom software solution.
-How their MVP will look, what the core features are, how to create a friendly UX design, and so on.
+Often, companies don’t fully understand what features custom software solution should provide, which of them should be included in the MVP, how to create a friendly UX design, and so on.
 To receive answers to these questions and have a clear path from the very beginning, consider working with a custom software developer, who will translate your idea into a full-fledged product.

 Technology will push fleet management software development, and you should be ready for the changes.
 If you are considering building your own fleet management software, here are a few tips to follow.

-1. Choose a software vendor with previous expertise in developing and supporting fleet management software.
-Using web-based technologies, software developers can estimate the functional requirements of creating a fleet management software in just a few days or even hours and test it in a working environment.
+- Choose a software development company with previously confirmed expertise in developing and supporting fleet management solutions.
+Using web-based technologies, software developers can estimate the functional requirements for fleet management software in just a few days or even hours.
 To check the software developers’ level of expertise you can ask for references from previous clients to find out about the implementation experience.
-Also ask your chosen software vendor how they plan to gather requirements and implement software development with a detailed estimation.
+Also, ask your chosen software vendor how they plan to gather requirements and implement software development with a detailed estimation.

 - When you start estimating the real cost of building a fleet management solution, take into consideration the planning, specification and software development, testing, server administration, and maintenance.
 You should establish a budget for each stage of product development.

 - It's best to go for the Time and Materials (T&M) contract with the outsourcing development company as it gives you much better control of the budget at every stage of the project as well as the flexibility to deal with your true needs, rather than stick to a "frozen" requirements against Fixed Price (FP) contract.

 - Make a list of all the features you need and write down in detail what purpose each feature should serve.
 Trust your software development partner with interviewing the stakeholders and users as they can discover surprising insights into your current processes and shape your solution more efficiently.